Indiana Jones and The Infernal Machine Review, Nintendo 64

 In a strange turn of events, LucasArts would later return the favor and create a game that essentially replicated the feel of the Tomb Raider series with Indiana Jones and The Infernal Machine.

 Features Indy’s old pal Sophia Hapgood (who is now working for the CIA) bringing news that Soviet forces are looking for the Tower of Babel.
 Within the structure lies a machine that can open a portal to a different dimension.
-However, parts of the machine are scattered all over the globe and thus begins a cat and mouse game between Indiana Jones and the Soviet forces to collect all of the missing pieces.
+However, parts of the machine are scattered all over the globe, and thus begins a cat and mouse game between Indiana Jones and the Soviet forces to collect all the missing pieces.

 Will feel absolutely familiar if you have played a Tomb Raider game before.
 There’s not much in the way of original game design here, but The Infernal Machine does pack enough good things into the formula to keep the proceedings interesting.
 Through the 17 odd levels on your journey, you will have to solve puzzles, collect artifacts and take down enemies using guns, machetes, shotguns and even supernatural powers occasionally.
 There’s also plenty of vehicular sections with boats and jeeps.
 When you’re not driving, you’ll be doing the standard jump, swing and slide routine to get across levels.
 The PC version of the game made using simple tasks like using weapons quite tedious because they were all assigned to different keys.
 On the N64, Factor 5 have taken the ole Ocarina of Time formula and used the C-left, C-right, C-up and C-down to map the whip, guns, lighter and free look respectively.
 Also included is the ability to lock onto foes, allowing you to strafe around a particular enemy and keep attacking it.

-Some of the shortcomings of the Tomb Raider formula find their way into this game as well.
+Some shortcomings of the Tomb Raider formula find their way into this game as well.
 Like Lara Croft, Indiana Jones moves slowly and at odd geometric angles.
 You’ll need to be perfectly aligned in the direction that is appropriate for a particular jump or ledge grab to hit it perfectly.
 Even then, sometimes you’ll hit the edge and fall off inexplicably.
-Learning how to work within these limitations takes a certain amount of patience, especially when you’ll get caught against a rock or stuck inside a part of the level geometry leaving you no option but to reset the level.
+Learning how to work within these limitations takes a certain amount of patience, especially when you’ll get caught against a rock or stuck inside a part of the level geometry, leaving you no option but to reset the level.
 Fortunately, these occurrences are rare.

 Just like the PC version, the levels are massive and hide a lot of secrets and hidden passages.
 You’ll need to maneuver your way around tigers, hyenas, sudden rock breaks, use magic to break through walls, fight undead Russians and escape the poisonous clutches of reptiles and nasty insects.
 You’llacross snow-clad mountains, dense forests, claustrophobic underwater levels and pyramids on your way to collecting all the pieces of the magical device.
 The level variety is great and keeps things fresh all the way through.
 In addition, you are rewarded with an IQ boost and new unlocks each time you collect one of the pieces of treasure hidden in the levels.